How Long Do Veneers Last? Are Veneers Permanent?

 2. Who Are Veneers For?

 Veneers are typically best for patients with healthy teeth and gums who want an aesthetic upgrade.
-However, veneers are not the right choice for everyone — and “risk minimisation” starts with correct case selection.
+However, they are not ideal for everyone.

 Good candidates often include patients with